Guidelines for the submission of independent work

 If the first and second reader grades differ by more than a third of a group the readers will be informed.
 They should confer and agree upon a mutually acceptable grade.
 This is referred to as Conference.
 In the event that the grade is decided by conference, the faculty adviser will provide, at the student's request, an oral description of the considerations and judgments that affected the readers' final decision.
 The adviser will not be expected to describe the readers' deliberations, or the process by which they reached an agreement.
 Rather, the students will be informed about the basis of the agreement.

-If the first and second readers cannot agree upon a mutually acceptable grade they should inform the Senior Independent Work Representative (normally the Director of Undergraduate Studies).
-A third reader will be appointed.
-When the third reader has given brief written comments and a tentative grade to the Senior Independent Work Representative, he or she will determine the grade.
-This is referred to as The Senior Representative.
-The Senior Independent Work Representative will provide, at the student's request, an oral description of the considerations and judgments that affected the final decision.
+If the first and second readers cannot agree upon a mutually acceptable grade they should inform the Director of Undergraduate Studies who appoints a third reader from the ranks of the regularly appointed Department faculty.
+When the third reader has given brief written comments and a tentative grade (which will not be distributed to the student) to the Director of Undergraduate Studies, he or she will determine the grade.
+The Director of Undergraduate Studies will provide, at the student's request, an oral description of the considerations and judgments that affected the final decision.